MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-iot-hub-overview.md

 ## Event user properties mapping

-There is no support for enriching IoT Hub events payload with user properties.
+There is no support for enriching the IoT Hub events payload with user properties.
 Consider embedding user properties in the event body upstream.

 ## IoT Hub connection